-As your baby’s due date gets closer, it’s very sensible to pack a bag full of labour essentials that you can grab on the way out of the door.
+As your baby’s due date gets closer, it’s very sensible to pack a bag full of labour essentials that you can grab on your way out of the door.

-The best people to ask are those who have been through labour themselves, so we surveyed around 2,000 parents to find out what they had in their hospital bag.
-We also asked them to tell us that one thing they forgot that would have made a big difference.
+We thought the best people to ask are those who have been through labour themselves, so we surveyed around 2,000 parents to find out what they had in their hospital bags.

 The hospital bag wishlist: useful extras